ForeignOx/notes/Mathematics/Statistics/Hypothesis Testing.md

 ## Example
-For cuckoo egg data, we had a $95\%$ confidence interval for $\mu$ (mean egg length) $[22.36,22.78]$ This would suggest evidence against $\mu=22$ as it is not inside the interval We can perform hypothesis testing by checking whether a proposed value of $\mu$ lies inside the confidence interval
+For cuckoo egg data, we had a $95\%$ confidence interval for $\mu$ (mean egg length) $[22.36,22.78]$ This would suggest evidence against $\mu=22$ as it is not inside the interval We can perform hypothesis testing by checking whether a proposed value of $\mu$ lies inside the confidence intervalhny